 Today’s employers are facing different challenges, such as low engagement (according to this Gallup study only 13% of the workforce is engaged) and difficulties with recruitment.
 As you remember, happy employees are more engaged, satisfied and productive.
 So based on this I would conclude that when a person has a (best) friend at work then he/she would probably be more engaged, satisfied and productive.

 Therefore you probably would want to (and should) contribute to your employees’ relationships.
-Here are five thoughts how you can do that:
+Here are five thoughts on how you can do that:

 - Use gamification methods when recruiting or training your people.
 Games, fun, challenges – all are things that unite people.